< Suzuki Blog

 Not only is your small car cheaper to run, but less fuel is also used, meaning you're reducing your carbon footprint.
 You can sleep a little easier at night knowing your small car is releasing less CO2 emissions into the environment than if you owned a mid to large-sized vehicle.

-To save more on fuel costs, consider a small hybrid car (like the new Suzuki Swift Hybrid) or electric car.
+To save more on fuel costs, consider a small hybrid car (like the new Suzuki Swift) or electric car.

 Small Cars Are Easy to Drive